Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Various/README.md

 - Disable automatic event ending for very long games\*
 - Disable camera switch when crashing\*
 - Change offline traffic generation seed\*
+- Kamikaze traffic "clean" (no more "crashing" state but the game still crashes when too many traffic vehicles have crashed, also affects AI)\*
+- Force specific LOD level (details in patch comments)\*

 \*: SLES-52584, SLES-52585 & SLUS-21050 only